ashod1/Emission-Lines/README.md

 I am also trying to use my own calculated fluxes from the spectral energy distribution of the galaxy to see if it's any better.

-Eventually I want to combine the above with more sophisticated models (deep neural networks) to find the best way of predicting the lines.
+I also use some ML methods, like random forest, xgboost, and neural networks, to predict the emission lines.